Research by Thomas C. Moses Professor of Finance Referenced in San Francisco Chronicle

 Updated October 2, 2020

-Research conducted by Eller College of Management Thomas C. Moses Professor of Finance Kathleen Kahle was recently cited in two San Francisco Chronicle articles on September 6 and September 30, discussing potential California bill (AB979) intended to create more diverse governing boards.
+Research conducted by Eller College of Management Thomas C. Moses Professor of Finance Kathleen Kahle was recently cited in a March 4 San Francisco Business Times article and two San Francisco Chronicle articles on September 6 and September 30, discussing potential California bill (AB979) intended to create more diverse governing boards.

 Both articles cite Kahle’s most recent paper published in the Journal of Corporate Finance, “Do Board Gender Quotas Affect Firm Value?
 Evidence from California Senate Bill No. 826,” co-authored by Daniel Green and Vincent Intintoli of Clemson University.